lxlpp123/android-wear-demo/README.md

 In addition, the primary Activity of the Wear app should be understood as a demonstration of the `WearableListView`.

+A watch face service called Digital Temperature Face is also included with the wearable app.
+It will display the temperature-sensitive time (changes color with the current temp!) along with the high and low temperature for the day.

 ## Setup

 To grab the repo: